 Persuaded the City of Orlando to remove part of a highway with “Even Breathing Is a Risk in One of Orlando’s Poorest Neighborhoods.”

 Work featured across national news media, including NPR, MSNBC, The New York Times, The Washington Post, New York Magazine, Popular Science, The American Prospect, The New Republic, Mother Jones, Quibi, and Vice.
-Julia has also been a quest on several podcasts including Seizing Freedom, Vox’s The Weeds, Slate’s ICYMI, and Gimlet Media’s The Nod.
+Julia has also been a guest on several podcasts, including Seizing Freedom, Vox’s The Weeds, Slate’s ICYMI, and Gimlet Media’s The Nod.

 Finalist for a 2021 Writers Guild Award for “This Week Has Happened Before.”